 Samson was a man with serious flaws and shortcomings.
 Despite that, he was also a man of great faith in God, and one who was greatly used by God to accomplish God's plans.
 Because of this, Samson was mentioned by name in Chapter 11 of the book of Hebrews, which is commonly referred to as the list of "faith heroes" in the Bible.
-Here is the Scripture: "And what more shall I say?
-For time would fail me to tell of Gideon, Barak, Samson, Jephthah, of David and Samuel and the prophets...And all these, though commended through their faith, did not receive what was promised, since God had provided something better for us, that apart from us they should not be made perfect.
+Here is the Scripture: "And what shall I more say? for the time would fail me to tell of Gedeon, and of Barak, and of Samson, and of Jephthae; of David also, and Samuel, and of the prophets ...
+And these all, having obtained a good report through faith, received not the promise: God having provided some better thing for us, that they without us should not be made perfect."
 (Hebrews 11:32, 39-40)